cnadler86/mp_jpeg/README.md

 # MicroPython JPEG

-This is a work in progress, so documentation might be incorrec or incomplete.
-The code and its API might also change.

 A very fast and memory-efficient micropython jpeg decoder and encoder.
 At the moment only the esp port is supported.
-If you are not familiar with building custom firmware, visit the releases page to download firmware that suits your board.
+If you are not familiar with building custom firmware, visit the [releases](https://github.com/cnadler86/mp_jpeg/releases) page to download firmware that suits your board!

 ## Decoder